Posted on December 07, 2022

 With its organizing metaphor of sausage, harrowing scenes of animal slaughter, and implicit critique of big business, "Gujji" could also make an excellent companion text to Upton's Sinclair's The Jungle.

 As a culminating assignment, students might speculate about it might be like for Ramdas to work at the McDonald's corporation, with colleagues who may share some of the prejudices of the man who quit rather than work alongside him.

-For students interested in learning more about Dalit life, Vasant Moon’s Growing Up Untouchable in India: A Dalit Autobiography provides an "eye-opening" perspective on growing up poor and Dalit, according to the New York Review of Books.
+For students interested in learning more about Dalit equity, the civil rights organization Equality Labs posts a collection of research, as well as online resources for people experiencing discrimination.
+For a personal account, we recommend Vasant Moon’s Growing Up Untouchable in India: A Dalit Autobiography, described as "eye-opening" in the New York Review of Books.